 The fact that all its residents were African Americans was less important than the fact that they were all poor, and many of them criminals.
 The U.S. Postal Service for a time in 1998 refused to deliver mail there out of concern for the safety of its carriers.
 (A post office official explained to the press that their motto obliges them to deliver mail in rain, sleet, and snow, but it doesn't say anything about dodging bullets.)
 The CHA added insult to injury—and a bit of irony too—when it named the most segregated project in America after Robert R. Taylor, the commissioner of the CHA from 1938–1950 who had resigned out of frustration with City Hall’s sabotage of his efforts to build integrated public housing.

-By 1969, CHA family units were 99 percent black and 99.5 percent of them were located in parts of town that were all black or becoming all black.
-When a federal judge that year found the CHA guilty of discrimination and ordered that any new public housing to be built in white areas, the Richard J. Daley administration simply stopped building public housing anywhere.
+By 1969, CHA family units were 99 percent African American and 99.5 percent of them were located in parts of town that were all black or becoming all black.
+When a federal judge that year found the CHA guilty of discrimination and ordered that any new public housing to be built in white areas, the Richard J. Daley administration simply stopped building public housing anywhere in the city.

 Whatever its appeal as an idea, public housing as housing quickly turned into a disaster.
-It was too often badly designed, badly run, built in the wrong places, used for every purpose save its intended one, and plainly served the interests of avowed white segregationists.
+It was too often badly designed, badly run, and built in the wrong places.
+Worse, it was used for every purpose save its intended one, plainly serving the interests of avowed white segregationists.
 Many an historian points to public housing as the one incontestable failure of the administration of the first Mayor Daley.
-He didn’t fight federal public housing policies, he simply appropriated them.
-The process of removing and rehousing tens of thousands of Chicago’s very poor citizens was one of the few new industries to settle inside the city in the 1950 and ‘60s.
-Millions of federal dollars provided good jobs to union workers beholden to Daley’s organization and kept friendly plumbing, heating, painting contractors busy.
+He didn’t fight federal public housing policies, he simply appropriated them for his own ends.
+The process of removing and rehousing tens of thousands of Chicago’s very poor citizens in instant ghettos was one of the few new industries to settle inside the city in the 1950 and ‘60s.
+Millions of federal dollars provided good jobs to union workers beholden to Daley’s organization and kept friendly plumbing, heating, and painting contractors busy.

 The Hyde Park neighborhood by the 1950s had been surrounded by the southward swelling of the city's black population.
-The University of Chicago as an institution wanted barriers against open housing; its fear was less that the once-comfortably middle-class districts around its campus would turn black than that it might—as it did—turn poor.
+The University of Chicago as an institution wanted barriers erected against open housing; its fear was less that the once-comfortably middle-class districts around its campus would turn black than that it might—as it did—turn poor.
 Hyde Park being Hyde Park, there was no resort to anything quite so crude as putting poor people in brick boxes went on in Hyde Park.

 The scale of this reinvention of public housing in Chicago is impressive.
 Replacing the Robert Taylor Homes with more than 2,300 low-rise homes and apartments is expected to cost more than a half-billion dollars; similar raze-and-replace projects are underway in all the most troubled projects.
 Since there can never be enough public housing for the need, the CHA also is moving thousands of residents into decent private housing.
 This has been underway for years; the settlement of a discrimination lawsuit filed in 1966 by a CHA resident obliged the CHA From 1976 to 1998, to relocate roughly 30,000 CHA residents to desegregated neighborhoods either in the city or the surrounding suburbs in what is usually described as the largest and longest-running residential, racial, and economic integration effort in American history.
 Hopeful advocates praise the project as an effort to integrate pubic housing by class at least.
 Critics complain that if the policy in the old days was to isolate the city’s poor in projects, it now aims to drive them into exile, but the success of many tenants at re-integrating themselves socially must be added to the balance. ●